Euclidae/School-Projects/README.md

 - Python (for when readability counts)
 - C (for when we're feeling nostalgic about memory management)
 - C++ (because why not have the best/worst of both worlds?)
+- Not Java (...
+I'll see that in third year or something)

 ## 🤔 Project Highlights